EXPRESSCLUSTER/Hyper-V/Windows Server 2022 Hyper-V.md

-# ExpressCluster: Hyper-V Host Clustering Solution on Windows server 2022
+# ExpressCluster: Hyper-V Host Clustering Solution on Windows Server 2022

 This document provides a step-by-step guide for setting up a high-availability cluster of Hyper-V hosts.
 This method also allows for the replication of **virtual machines (VMs)** across **cluster nodes** (physical machines).